 • Unusual or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 • Warm air or poor circulation.
-Electrical failure prevents cooling systems from working, while an obstruction in your ductwork restricts airflow.
+Electrical failure stops cooling systems from working, while an obstruction in your ductwork reduces airflow.
 This can also be a result of a dirty air filter.

 • Short cycling or inconsistent operation.
 Repeated starting and stopping adds more strain on your air conditioner.
 This is often caused by a dirty air filter.

 • Higher utility bills.
 Damaged components or clogs force your air conditioner to work more intensely.
-Watch your monthly bills for sudden changes.
+Watch your monthly bills for sudden spikes.

-If your repair bill is more than $1,500, it could be a smarter option to schedule air conditioning installation instead.
-A new air conditioner is more energy efficient, which can save you money on cooling bills over its life span.
+If your repair bill exceeds $1,500, it might be a better option to request air conditioning installation instead.
+A new air conditioner is more energy efficient, which can save you money on cooling bills over time.

-Your Childress Heating & AC technician will help you settle on the right choice.
-Since 1992, we’ve been renowned for our honest, high-quality air conditioning repair in Fredericksburg and dedication to outstanding customer service.
-Request your appointment by calling us at 540-675-4306 today!
+Your Childress Heating & AC technician will help you make the right choice.
+Since 1992, we’ve been renowned for our dependable, high-quality air conditioning repair in Fredericksburg and devotion to outstanding customer service.
+Schedule your appointment by calling us at 540-675-4306 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.